Minimising the Risk of Shark Encounters

 - If a shark is sighted in the area leave the water as quickly and calmly as possible.

+Water safety and an enjoyable visit to the beach can be enhanced by using common sense as to where one swims and what activities they undertake whilst in the water.
+Taking personal responsibility for ones own safety is an important step in living with nature and enjoying the natural world.
 There is a much higher risk of drowning at the beach (297average a year) than from being injured or fatally bitten by a shark.
 As more knowledge is acquired about the sharks’ normal behaviours and about the circumstances surrounding shark encounters, it may be possible to develop an effective repellent in the future.
 However, at this point in time there is no 100% effective shark repellent - although there are some electric impulse devices commercially available that may give a level of protection in some circumstances.
-There is also research into the use of magnets to repel some types of sharks, however, results so far are inconclusive.

 If you see a shark